thekellymethod/heirvault-app/README.md

 - **Compliance API Routes**: Fixed error handling to properly return 401/403 status codes
 - **HttpError Integration**: All compliance routes use `HttpError` for consistent error handling

-### Database Migration
+### Database
-- Migrated from Prisma ORM to Drizzle ORM for better type safety and performance
+- Using Prisma ORM for type-safe database access
-- Schema is now defined in `src/lib/db/schema.ts`
+- Schema is defined in `prisma/schema.prisma`
-- All database queries use Drizzle ORM with raw SQL fallback
+- All database queries use Prisma Client
 - Added Supabase integration for document storage and registry tables

 ### Authentication Flow